 I will share you a lot of stories about more than 40 countries.

 I already retired and enjoy my new life such as cycling, traveling, volunteer work in wiped out cities by Tsunami mainly in Fukushima.

 I am not party person.
 I don't drink alcohol (but my wife drinks).
 I would like to enjoy conversation with my guests.
-I want my guest to make oneself at home.
-For the moment it seems to be succeeded and satisfied when I read my References.
+I want my guest to be my family during staying and to make oneself at home.
+For the moment it seems to be succeeded and satisfied when I read References written by my guests.

 I love exploring new places and meeting new people.
 I would like to make my house to be the oasis in Tokyo for experienced travelers from all over the world.
 I have a page in my blog for traveler visiting Tokyo and Japan that will be something help you;

 "Enjoy your life!" given by my friend in Belgium.

 "It's not important what you earn, it's what you spend that is important." given by my friend in Australia.

 "You raise me up to more than I can be." by a song.

 "Those who come are welcome, those who leave are not regretted." as I do everyday.

 The disparity between wealth and poverty goes on widening.
 Rich man becomes richer, poor man becomes poorer.
 But a movement of 'Share You Own' is one of counter solution I think.
 The share means not only money and property, also knowledge, education, experience and peace mind among people with good sense.
 It's very fun if you join.